dle51/tag/documentation/genesis/user_guide/inverse_kinematics_motion_planning_notes.md

 )
 ```

 We pass through the target position and the number of waypoints that correlates to the amount of time the model will take to reach the target position.
-This method returns a list of waypoints, with each waypoint being an array of the `qpos` at that time step.
+This method returns a list of waypoints, with each waypoint being an array of the target positions for the dofs at that time step.

 Activating the camera, we then execute the movement through the planned path
 ```python